HenryCowan/EMG-Gaming/Rpi_end/unit tests in RPI end/Data filter+udp sending unit/README.md

 Below is an example of the raw data and filtered/smoothed data which will be send via UDP.

-Raw data
+Above is the raw data:
 ![](origin.png)

-High-passed and smoothed, Fc = 10Hz, smoothed over 5 samples
+Below is the high-passed and smoothed data (Fc = 10Hz, smoothed over 5 samples):
 ![](flhp1ed.png)

 ## Pre-requisites